robertwhunter/SLAMtrak/readme_private.md

 ## Writing the paper

+- idenfity "robustly labelled" genes using delta method

-- add back in PCA plots (+/- DEA) ---> defer?
+- add back in PCA plots (+/- DEA) as 1a_DEA.Rmd ---> DEFER
-- run all existing data through SLAMtrack pipeline
+- re-run all existing data through SLAMtrack pipeline
 - make figures
 - write paper

 - AAV8 mRNA > exemplar working well
-- podo > also works but less well
+- podo mRNA > also works but less well
 - AAV8 miRNA > can label miRNA but at limit of detection for transfer?
-- podo miRNA > can we label?
+- podo miRNA > can we label - yes!

 ## Next steps